Developer Guide — Deploy¶

 Live system tests¶

-deploy/live_suite.py runs REST API integration tests against a running projectMM server — PC or ESP32 — with no USB cable required.
-Tests set up a known module pipeline, exercise it, and verify observable state via GET /api/system.
+deploy/live.py runs REST API integration tests against a running projectMM server — PC or ESP32 — with no USB cable required.

 Options¶